Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/basics.md

 }
 ```

-The `update` function is the core of most SceneScript activity.
+The `update` function that you can see is the core of most SceneScript activity.
 It is executed every time Wallpaper Engine renders a new frame for your wallpaper.
 This means, for example, that if a user has configured an FPS limit of 30, the function is executed 30 times per second.
+In the code snippet above, you can see that essentially nothing happens: `value` is passed to the function and it is returned without modifying it.

+The `update` function can be separated into three parts:

-As you can see, the function has one parameter named `value`.
-Wallpaper Engine will always supply the current value of the property in this parameter.
+1. You get the current value of the user property in the parameter named `value`.
+2. You run your code and potentially modify `value` with your custom logic.
+3. The new `value` is returned.

 The type of `value` depends on the property, in this case, it is a `String` since we are working on the **Text** property.

-In the code snippet above, you can see that essentially nothing happens: `value` is passed to the function and it is returned without modifying it.

 ### Modifying a Value with SceneScript